Doug Dean, Pastor

 Doug's primary ministry focus is leading and feeding the flock at Trinity, but like most pastors of smaller churches he wears a variety of hats, including Trinity's music ministry, one that he particularly enjoys.

-Doug and his wife Kim are empty-nesters, with three grown children and an unfairly cute granddaughter.
+Doug and his wife Kim are empty-nesters, with three grown children and two grandkids.
 Doug and Kim play trumpet and bass clarinet, respectively, with the Kearsarge Community Band, appearing in summertime parades and bandstands as well as occasional concerts throughout the year.
 Doug also plays monthly jazz gigs as an original member of the Tall Granite Big Band.

 Not many people know...
 Doug has had a bowl of Rice Chex for breakfast almost every morning for the past 40 years. ("Discovered it at my grandfather's house one time and never looked back!")